 Sprints are a common way for product and engineering teams to work, as they help keep production flowing in a timely manner.
 The idea of using "sprints" or "iterations" is to have a concrete, time-boxed, period in which to complete a project.
 Whether it is a prototype, website launch, draft, or a deliverable of any type, using sprints creates a level of accountability and teamwork to deliver results on time.

 Using Workast for your sprints can help them keep moving instead of slowing to a crawl, as you can manage and keep track of your sprint tasks and milestones all in one place.
+Manage your daily scrums, sprint scrums, and sprint reviews all in one place.

-Organizing your sprint
+Sprint Project Management - Organizing your sprint

 Sprints are typically where the bulk of the work happens.
 In the sprinting stage, you are focused on the execution, rather than planning or evaluating results.
 To streamline the work process and get better results during your sprint, you will want to organize your tasks and projects.